adrelanos/aeternity-wiki/Glossary.md

 ### Oracle

-A mechanism that tells the blockchain facts about the world we live in.
+A mechanism that tells the Blockchain facts about the world we live in.
-Using oracles users can predict the outcome of events, external to the blockchain system.
-Value-Holder A user who owns aeon, or a financial derivative in the system.
+Using oracles users can predict the outcome of events, external to the Blockchain system.
+Value-Holder A user who owns æon, or a financial derivative in the system.

 Zack said: It is the base of the trie